Erb3/Hugger/README.md

 # Hugger

-Corona is finally relatively over, so let's start hugging again!
+Corona is finally "over", so let's start hugging again!
 Hugger is a simple way to add hugs to your minecraft server.
 It has an extensive wiki, simple commands, poop code and lots of hugs!

 ## Features